 The one dish that really grabbed my attention were these little meatballs covered with a slightly brown sauce.
 They oozed meaty goodness.
 I had one bite, then two, then three, and then I became the girl at the table stuffing her face.
 I later learned that this was my first introduction to the Swedish Meatball; meaty but elegant goodness.
 I was addicted from that moment on.

 I remember approaching one of the servers and asking them what this treat was.
 They said in a no matter of fact tone that these morsels were Swedish Meatballs.
 Being whom I was I pushed a little bit more to get the recipe.
-Blankly they told them ingredients, saying the really ingredient that brought it together was a dab of espresso powder.
-Hmmm, meatballs with espresso powder.
+Blankly they read off some ingredients, saying the real star that brought it together was a dab of espresso powder.
+Hmmm, meatballs with espresso powder?
 Being a girl from a small town, where Swedish Meatballs were never served, I was even more wildly intrigued.

 Since that twinkly night some twenty years ago, I have thought of those meatballs very often but have never made.
-This year during our week long holiday celebration at home, I made them.
-They were moist, flavorful, and even better then that first bite.
+This year during our week long pre-holiday celebration at home, I made them.
+They were moist, flavorful, and even better than that first bite.
 A bit more elegant than the meatballs we tend to enjoy, but still as satisfying.
-Actually, they would be a lovely addition for a New Years celebration; in my opinion.

 - 1 pound ground beef

 - 1 pork ground pork